-As reaction to increasing threats of the international security from the transnational organised crime and terrorism the international community organiseы global counteraction to money-laundering and terrorism financing, using the existing international organisations and creating new specialised bodies and structures.
-Such organisations and specialised bodies combined with the methods of regulation of the international cooperation applied by them in this sphere make institutional bases of the international system of counteraction to money-laundering and terrorism financing.
+In response to increasing threats of transnational organised crime and terrorism the international community organise global counteraction to money-laundering and financing of terrorism, using for this purpose the existing international organisations and creating new specialised bodies and structures.
+Such organizations and specialized bodies form the institutional framework of the international system of anti-money laundering and combating the financing of terrorism.

-Now there are 8 RGTF in the world, one of which is the Eurasian group on combating money laundering and financing of terrorism (EAG). ЕAG was created in 2004 and united the countries of the Euroasian region: Belarus, India, Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan, Turkmenistan and Uzbekistan.
-EAG is urged to play the important role in questions of decrease terrorism threat and maintenance of transparency, reliability and safety of financial systems of the states of region, and also involvement of the states of region in the international system of combating money laundering and financing of terrorism.
+Currently, there are 8 FSRBs around the world, one of them is the Eurasian Group on Combating money laundering and financing of terrorism (EAG).
+The EAG was established in 2004 and united the countries of the Eurasian region: Belarus, India, Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan, Turkmenistan and Uzbekistan.
+Since 2011 the group has the status of intergovernmental organization.
+The EAG is called upon to play an important role in reducing the threat of international terrorism and ensuring the transparency, reliability and security of the financial systems of the states of the region and their further integration into the international infrastructure on combating money laundering and the financing of terrorism.